TheArchitectDev/Architect.Identities/README.md

 #### Trade-offs

 - Requires dependency registration on startup (but not in unit tests).
-- Requires a synchronization mechanism (such as the database that is already used by the application, or Azure blob storage).
+- Requires a synchronization mechanism on startup to guarantee uniqueness (such as the database that is already used by the application, or Azure blob storage).
 - Requires clock synchronization (such as through NTP).
 - Reveals its creation timestamp in milliseconds (see Attack Surface).
 - Reveals very minor information about which instance created the ID and how many IDs it has created this second (see Attack Surface).